 What is the recovery like for CCL surgery in dogs?

 Recovery from a CCL injury is never quick and no matter which treatment option you decide upon, healing from CCL surgery will be a long process for your pooch.

-With TPLO surgery, many dogs are able to walk as soon as 24 hours after surgery however, a full recovery and a return to normal activities will take 12 - 16 weeks or more.
-It is essential to follow your vet's post-operative instructions in order to help your dog to return to normal activities as quickly and safely as possible without risking re-injury.
+With TPLO surgery, many dogs can walk as soon as 24 hours after surgery however, a full recovery and a return to normal activities will take 12 - 16 weeks or more.
+It is essential to follow your vet's post-operative instructions to help your dog to return to normal activities as quickly and safely as possible without risking re-injury.
 Allowing your dog to return to an active lifestyle too soon after surgery could lead to injuring the knee all over again.